LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 4. Every pull request must pass the workflows specified in `.github/workflows` before merging.

-    - The tool known as `pre-commit` will make it easy to for you to pass the linting workflow, install it in your local repository by running `pre-commit install` (it was installed from `dev-requirements.txt`)
+    - The tool known as `pre-commit` will make it easy to for you to pass the linting workflow, install it in your local repository by running `pre-commit install` (it was installed from `requirements.dev.txt`)

     - For `BTK` we are using the `black` formatter, you can format your code by running `black .` which formats all python files accessible from your current directory.
 If you have an IDE that you like there are also [options](https://black.readthedocs.io/en/stable/editor_integration.html) to format on save.